Docs

 output-dir = "./wrappers-ts"

-• acton wrapper Counter writes tests/generated-wrappers/Counter.gen.tolk and tests/generated-tests/Counter.test.tolk
+• acton wrapper Counter would write tests/generated-wrappers/Counter.gen.tolk and tests/generated-tests/Counter.test.tolk

-• acton wrapper Counter --ts writes wrappers-ts/Counter.gen.ts by default
+• acton wrapper Counter --ts would write to wrappers-ts/Counter.gen.ts (by default)

-See the wrapper command reference for more details about CLI options.
+See the acton wrapper command reference for more details on CLI options.

 Last updated on